Lectures, Signings, and Classes

 01 November – History of Spanish Cuisine lecture at Altadena Library, 600 East Mariposa Street, Altadena.
 Tapas served, live flamenco music and dance performance.

 21 December – Raising A Glass With Charles Dickens – Lecture on Victorian drinks, with an emphasis on those mentioned in Dickens’ work.
 Pacific Palisades Public Library, 861 Alma Real Drive.
-No charge, begins at 2 PM.
+2 PM.

 Past events – 2012